Featured image of post AWS 3: Block Volume and Snapshot

 AWS 3: Block Volume and Snapshot

-learning AWS Elastic Block Store (EBS), snapshot, Intance Store
+learning AWS Elastic Block Store (EBS), snapshot, Intance Store, EFS, AMI

-• An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run.
+• An EBS Volume is a network drive you can attach to your instances while they run.

 • It allows your instances to persist data, even after their termination